JYang1997/sipser_notes/sipser_notes.md

 >**Theorem 5.10**
 > $E_{LBA} is undecidable.

 Proof Idea: The proof using reduction from  $A_{TM}$ to $E_{LBA}$.
-The idea is that you can contruct a TM R which is decider for $E_{LBA}$ then construct a LBA machine B such that the machine takes input of computation histories, then accept only if the computation history is accept computation histories.
+The idea is that you can contruct a TM R which is decider for $E_{LBA}$ then construct a LBA machine B such that the machine takes input of computation histories, then accept only if the computation history is accept computation history.
+Then, if we run R on input $<B>$, if R accept B, then

  ## Post Correspondence Problem (PCP)